What is ISO 27010?

 The International Electrotechnical Commission (IEC) and the International Organisation for Standardisation (ISO) collectively issued ISO 27010.
-In addition to instruction provided in the ISO/IEC 27000 family, the standard guides the incorporation of information security management across information sharing groups.
+In addition to instruction provided in the ISO 27000 family, the standard guides the incorporation of information security management across information sharing groups.

 ISO 27010 aims at securing shared knowledge of sensitive infrastructures.
 It proposes standard rules to prevent security issues when transferring confidential information as well as:

 ISO 27010 offers guidelines on information security interworking and cooperation between organisations in the same sectors, in separate sectors of industry and with governments.